elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

     $ mix ecto.create
 ```

-You'll notice that Phoenix displays a lot of helpful information here.
-First it
+Notice that Phoenix displays a lot of helpful information.
+First, the output
-shows all the files that were created (don't worry if it seems overwhelming at
+shows all the files that were generated (don't worry if it seems overwhelming
-first; we're only going to need to start with a handful of these files).
-Then
+at first; we're only going to start with a handful of these files).
+Then we see
-we see some information about how to configure our database and run the web
+some information about how to configure our database and run the web server.
-server.

 ## Configuring the Database